mdjahidhasan009/JavaScript-Note/asynchronous/promise.md

 1. The initial promise resolves in 1 second,
 2. After that .then handler is called by logging the result(1) and then return a promise with the value of result * 2.
 3. After that the value passed to the next .then handler by logging the result(2) and return a promise with result * 3.
-4. Finally the value passed to the last .then handler by logging the result(6) and return a promise with result * 4.
+4. Finally, the value passed to the last .then handler by logging the result(6) and return a promise with result * 4.

 ## Pros and Cons of Promises Over Callbacks
 ### Improved Readability and Maintainability: